 3. Dogs Don’t Feel Guilt, But They Fake It Well

 Guilty dogs may be a trend on the internet, but dogs don’t feel guilt the way humans do.
 Sure they shrink back, avoid eye contact, and look sad, but they’re really more afraid of eliciting a disappointed reaction from their human.
 Dogs don’t know that going potty inside the house is wrong, they just understand that they will be rewarded for doing it outside.
-So don’t shame your dog as it just makes them unhappy without really teaching them anything.
+So don’t shame your dog, as it just makes them unhappy without really teaching them anything.

 4. Water Before Bed Is Not Always A Good Idea

-Dogs are a bit like human children in that liquids before bed may mean an accident during the night.
+Dogs are a bit like human children in that liquids before bed may mean accidents during the night.
 If your dog can’t hold it through the night, maybe it’s time to set the water bowl aside before bed.
 A final trip outside can also reduce the risk of an accident during the night.

 5. What Goes In Has To Come Out

 You probably understand this idea already, but when your dog eats or drinks, it’s going to have to come out the other end.
 That means that your dog’s poop and pee schedules rely a lot on when they’ve eaten.
 Dog owners know that they need to pay attention to meal time to know when outside time needs to happen.
 Experienced dog owners can tell you exactly when their pups will need to go potty after a meal.
-Also, changes in your dog’s food, and especially eating people food, affect your pup’s potty schedule, so watch out when messing with his diet.
+Also, changes in your dog’s food, and especially eating people food, affect your pup’s potty schedule, so watch out when messing with their diet.

-6. The Weather Doesn’t Matter
+6. The Weather Doesn’t Give Excuses

 When a dog’s gotta go, a dog’s gotta go, and during the training process you need to tag along with them.
-It’s important that you are outside with your pup, no matter the weather, to provide praise for a job well done.
+It’s important that you are outside with your pup, no matter the weather, to provide praise for a job well done during training.
 Your dog might also be apprehensive about going outside in some kinds of weather, but having you with will go a long way in teaching your pup that potty needs to happen outside, whether it’s rain or shine.